CharlesAtUW/logical-fallacy/reproduction_notes.md

 1. Install Python.
 Version 3.9.2 is used.
 2. Install Conda.
 Steps can be found in the "Install Conda" section of https://docs.google.com/document/d/1iuG6dNRAuhOU7K2ZeLNzIaV1w2InvMGq6VazBzZKFu4/.
 3. In the `codes_for_models/zeroshot` folder,
-    - run `conda env create -f env.yml`.
+    - run `conda env create -f env.yml`. (`env.yml` is based on the repo's original `env.yml`, but with matplotlib and more recent scipy)
     - run `pip install https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-3.0.0/en_core_web_sm-3.0.0.tar.gz --no-deps`
-    - run `pip install matplotlib`

 ## Testing with `logicedu.py` and `logicclimate.py`
 In the `codes_for_models/experiments_round2` directory, the `threshold_testing.py` script will test saved models on the Logic and LogicClimate datasets, to try to reproduce the metrics stated in the paper (in Tables 5 and 7, respectively).
 Running `python threshold_testing.py` will run these evals for various threshold values (in determining if an input has a certain fallacy or not), print metrics for each threshold, and save these metrics to CSV files.
+It will also save raw predictions and labels, so that they don't have to be computed every time.
 Running `threshold_graphing.py` will, for each of these evaluations, generate plots of precision-vs.-recall curves for the different threshold values tested.
+Running `calibration_graphing.py` will, for each of the evaluations, generate calibration curves to see if the models are well-calibrated.

 ### Obtaining saved models
 - `threshold_testing.py` uses the saved models that the original repository provides.
 In the `README.md` file in the `saved_models` folder, download the saved models from the link, put them in the `saved_models` folder, then `unzip` them.
 The folder names corresponding to the saved models shouldn't have any of the numbers that were in the zip file names (i.e., it should just be "electra-logic", etc.).